-This week I had a great question from a client.
-She writes, "I've been working with your sleep plan for about a week now, but I'm having a really hard time keeping my baby awake through her bottle at the bedtime routine.
+Today, I have a question from Nadia.
+She writes, "I've been working on the Sleep Sense Program for about a week now, but I'm having a really hard time keeping my baby awake through her bottle at the bedtime routine.
 What can I do?"

 Well, that's a great question.
-Really, when you're working with me, the number one rule is to make sure that you keep your baby wide awake through any feeds.
+Really, when you're working on the Sleep Sense Program, the number one rule is to make sure that you keep your baby wide awake through any feeds.
 That's the breast or the bottle.

 Nine times out of 10, the problem is all around the sleep prop of getting to sleep on a bottle or a breast.
-My client was right in expressing some concern around that because if you don't break the connection she has between the bottle and sleep, it'll make the whole process harder.
+You're right, Nadia, in expressing some concern around that because if you don't break the connection she has between the bottle and sleep, it'll make the whole process harder.

 It will cause night wake ups because when she wakes up in the night, she'll still have this idea that she needs a bottle in order to get back to sleep at night.
 A few things you can try.